doruo/llm-from-scratch/README.md

 # llm-course

 An AI LLM prototype written in plain python, only for personnal educational purpose.
+Work in progress.

 Using these tools :

-- Python Anaconda,
+- Python Anaconda, langage distribution made for research and deep-learning

+- Ipykernel, for handling python3 kernels with virtual environments

-- Pytorch, an optimized tensor library for deep learning,
+- Pytorch, an optimized tensor library for deep learning

-- Cuda for parallel GPU computing,
+- Cuda, for parallel GPU computing

-- Jupyter for documentational programming.
+- Jupyter for documentational programming

 ## Summary